kuhree/www/src/content/posts/docker-on-macos.md

 banner_alt: "Docker's Logo"
 aliases:
   - Running Docker on MacOS
-description: Running docker on MacOS is not a fun experience.
+description:
-  Things can be slow, fans get loud, programs start crashing -- it sucks.
+  Running `docker` on MacOS is NOT the same as running it natively on linux.
-  Surely, there's something we can do about that.
+  This is because MacOS requires a Linux VM (or some other virtualizaation solution) for the docker CLI to talk to.
 tags:
   - docker
   - macos